Romex91/ResponsiveReactWindow/README.md

 react-virtuoso is very similar to this package.
 It is more feature-rich and much more popular.

 The whole story with responsive-react-window is rather embarrassing for me:
-1) I noticed that react-window is not responsive
+1) noticed that react-window is not responsive
-2) I implemented and published responsive-react-window
+2) implemented and published responsive-react-window
-3) I found react-virtuoso
+3) discovered react-virtuoso

 I'll leave this package published as a redirection to react-virtuoso for those who are searching for a responsive version of react-window.